 McCoy House, left, is the latest student apartment building to rise on the Austin Seminary campus.
 Above, because of generous fellowships, nearly one-third of the 2018 entering class entered seminary without incurring student debt through tuition, books, and housing.

-We are in the final stages of raising $50 million to ensure the future of theological education in the Reformed tradition at Austin Seminary.
+We are so blessed to announce that we have completed Weaving Promise & Practice into Ministry: The Campaign for Austin Seminary, raising more than $46 million to ensure the future of theological education in the Reformed tradition at Austin Seminary.
 Achievements include:

-• Ten full student fellowships (including two for international students), that provide tuition and housing for students with the greatest promise for ministry
+• Eleven full student fellowships (including two for international students), that provide tuition and housing for students with the greatest promise for ministry

 • Endowment of the College of Pastoral Leaders, a cohort-based program dedicated to the professional development of clergy

-• Three new faculty chairs in Christian ethics, Reformed theology, and preaching
+• Three new distinguished faculty chairs in Christian ethics, Reformed theology, and preaching

 • New student housing